Having more fun than a human being should be allowed to have, Rush Limbaugh.

 We were talking last week about what happened.

-And while all that happened, they started redrawing congressional districts out there, not the state legislature, but they set up independent citizen panels, and they drew congressional districts based on demographics and population, not registered voters, because there's a lot of illegals that couldn't legally register.
+And they drew congressional districts based on demographics and population, not registered voters, because there's a lot of illegals that couldn't legally register.

 So they drew the lines based on total population.

-The Supreme Court, depending on the decision that could come down.
+And that's what is now being threatened the Supreme Court, depending on the decision that comes down.

-If the court issues Rulings overhauling this process, it could be a one-two punch to the gut to California, said Bruce Kane, professor of political science at Stanford.
+If the court issues rulings overhauling this process, it could be a one-two punch to the gut to California, said Bruce Kane, professor of political science at Stanford.

-But here's the analysis piece headline will give you an indication of the degree of fear and trepidation that exists.
+Now, I don't have time to get into all the nooks and crannies of this, but here's the analysis piece headline will give you an indication of the degree of fear and trepidation that exists.

-This is Kathleen Decker, a news analyst at the LA Times headline, once aided by courts, can Latino politicians survive a Supreme Court decision.
+This is Kathleen Decker, a news analyst at the LA Times, headline: once aided by courts, can Latino politicians survive a Supreme Court decision?

-But it is very, very important to the Democrat Party, and particularly in California, which is why the LA Times has two different stories on this today.
+This is not, this case is really flying under the radar out there, but it is very, very important to the Democrat Party, and particularly in California, which is why the LA Times has two different stories on this today.

-So these people they can sit around here like whoever this was can love it.
+So these people, they can sit around here like whoever this was, Ken Lovett, no, not Ken Lovett, John King and these guys on CNN.

-Well, they can talk about how the Republicans are blowing it and how the Republicans get scared and what everything goes wrong in elections.
+They can talk about how the Republicans are blowing it and how the Republicans get scared and what everything goes wrong in elections.

-This is what's so frustrating.
+I'm telling you, this is what's so frustrating.

 It's just a matter of confidence.